tiniuclx/Al-MelP20/README.md

 # Al-MelP20
 The home of pair D6's version of the P20 project.
 ### Short-term TODO:
-- 3.3: Implement thread-safe queue
-- 3.3: Integrate it with the serialization classes
+- 3.3: Integrate threading with the serialization classes
 ### Medium-term TODO:
 - Start 3.4
 ### Long-term TODO: